Magento 2 with Docker for Windows and Wsl 2

 Once you have booted the Linux distribution, you will have access to its file system via the network drive.

-Access to WSL file system from Windows
+Access to Wsl File System from Windows

 This means, if you use volumes mounting in Docker, you may easily access the shared Docker files.
 For example, we use the following simple docker-compose setup for running a Docker container for Magento 2.4.